 Reason for this work: UNAIDS has now asked Salamander to take this process further.
 No matter how great the guideline is, women continue to face challenges in accessing treatment options and services.
 This is evident by the fact that cervical cancer affects over half a million women and kills more than a quarter of a million women each year.
 One woman dies of cervical cancer every two minutes and women living with HIV are 4-5 times more vulnerable to developing cervical cancer.
 In 2018, approximately 570,000 women were diagnosed with cervical cancer and 266,000 women died of the disease.
 Nearly 90% of these women live in lower and middle income countries in Africa, parts of Asia, and Latin America and the Caribbean.
 Women with compromised immune systems are far less likely to clear having Human Papilloma Virus (HPV), which causes cervical cancer; and women living with HIV are more likely to develop pre-invasive lesions that can, if left untreated, quickly progress to invasive, life-threatening cervical cancer.

-What we will produce: As an outcome of our work the following is to be delivered:
+What we have produced: As an outcome of our work the following is now available:

-- An advocacy brief that can be owned by women living with HIV.
-This will highlight recommendations to governments at the national level; and technical partners such as UNAIDS and WHO.
+- An advocacy brief that is owned by women living with HIV.
+This highlights recommendations to governments at the national level; and technical partners such as UNAIDS and WHO.
 These recommendations are intended to strengthen messaging and actions to support it; and reflect and communicate diverse realities, priorities and rights of women living with HIV around cervical cancer related prevention, treatment and services.

-- Host a virtual sharing platform (probably on whats app as this is easy for many women to engage) where information on what is happening can be shared in real time and support and linkages can be made across countries and regions.
+- Host a virtual sharing platform (on whats app as this is easy for many women to engage) where information on what is happening is being shared in real time and support and linkages can be made across countries and regions.

 - Develop a series of 15-minute podcasts called The WHAVE (Women with HIV: Advocates, Voices, Empowered).
-These will be recorded by women living with HIV from around the world and will include a specific podcast on cervical cancer.
+These are being recorded by women living with HIV from around the world and will include a specific podcast on cervical cancer.

 To review a full note for the record from the Webinar click here.